raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

 tags: [allonge]
 ---

-**Interviewer**: "Please whiteboard an algorithm that Counts the leaves in a tree/Solves Towers of Hanoi/Random recursive pet problem."
+**Interviewer**: "Please whiteboard an algorithm that Counts the leaves in a tree/Solves Towers of Hanoi/Random pet recursion problem."

 **Interviewee**: "Ok...
 Scribble, scribble...
 That should do it."